March in global missions history: It happened today!

 - March 31, 1998 -- In return for an agreement by several Protestant groups not to engage in

-active "proselytizing," Israeli parliament member Nissim Zvilli (Labor) announces he will
+active "proselytizing," Israeli parliament member Nissim Zvilli (Labor) announced he would

 withdraw his sponsorship of an anti-missionary bill already introduced in the Knesset.